manticoresoftware/manticoresearch/docs/http_reference/json_search.rst

              "highlight":
              {
                "content": [ "<b>first</b> now <b>and</b> then at" ],
-               "title": [ "" ]
+               "title": []
              }
           }
         ]
       }
     }

-The following options are supported:
+Highlighting supports all the options that are avilable for ``CALL SNIPPETS``.
+In addition, it supports their synonyms:

 * ``fields`` object contains attribute names with options.
 * ``encoder`` can be set to ``default`` or ``html``.
 When set to ``html``, retains html markup when highlighting.
 Works similar to ``html_strip_mode=retain`` in ``CALL SNIPPETS``.